kailask/sharded-kvs/README.md

 # Sharded KVS

-A simple in-memory key-value store capable of sharding data across multiple storage nodes to improve scability and performance.
-It supports dynamic addition and removal of storage nodes by repartiting data across nodes with consistent hashing.
+A simple in-memory key-value store capable of sharding data across multiple storage nodes to improve scalability and performance.
+It supports dynamic addition and removal of storage nodes by repartitioning data across nodes using consistent hashing.

 ## Overview